garfix/richard-readthedocs/docs/source/introduction/composition.md

 The meaning of a sentence or phrase can be composed of the meaning of its constituent phrases.
 Known as [Frege's principle](https://en.wikipedia.org/wiki/Principle_of_compositionality), this is the basis of deriving the meaning of a sentence.

-It was Richard Montague who first showed that lambda calculus can be used to compose the meaning of a phrase by using function application on the meanings of its children.
+It was Richard Montague who first showed that lambda calculus can be used to compose the meaning of a phrase by applying a function on the meanings of its child phrases.
 This __Montague grammar__ is often used to compose compound predicate logic expressions which are declarative in nature.
-This library, however, uses the same principle to use executable code directly.
+This library, on the other hand, uses the same principle to create and run executable code.

-A grammar rule can be extended with a __semantic attachment__, which expresses the meaning of the phrase covered by the rule.
-In this library the attachments take the form of a Python function, or rather an _outer function_ that returns an _inner function_.
-It is the "sem" part of a rule.
+A grammar rule can be extended with a __semantic attachment__, expressed by the "sem" key, which expresses the meaning of the phrase covered by the rule.
+In this library the attachments take the form of a Python function.

-Here's an example of a typical 2-part structure of a semantic attachment:
+Here's an example rule that demonstrates a typical 2-part structure of a semantic attachment ("sem"):

     {
         "syn": "s -> np vp_no_sub",